ruiiiijiiiiang/dotfiles/README.md

 # Hello world

 Thank you for checking out the configuration for my personal development environment.
-These are the dotfiles I use across Arch Linux and NixOS.
-I hope you find some inspiration here.
+Feel free to borrow any ideas as you see fit.
+These are dotfiles I use specifically for my setup.
+They are not intended to be copied directly.

 ## Screenshots